bacontime/blog-mirror/nature/astrosymbols.md

 Jupiter's Symbol is the letter zeta crossed with Jupiter's staff.
 These symbols for <span class="moonsym">E</span> Europa, <span class="moonsym">G</span>  Ganymede and <span class="moonsym">C</span>  Callisto - all watery moons of Jupiter - take the first greek letter of the moon's name (γ,ε,ϰ), and cross it with with a line.
 [Moskowitz' symbols for these moons](https://suberic.net/~dmm/astro/moons.html) are similar, but with capital letters.
-The miniscule versions of the letters just felt more *spacey* to me.
+The minuscule versions of the letters just felt more *spacey* to me.

 Plus, as a bonus, this version of the Europa symbol looks vaguely like a bull's horns, and a lowercase gamma looks a bit like a bird.